 Other early restrictions by the Trump administration came in April 2020, when Trump suspended immigration for 60 days, blocking green card recipients from moving to the U.S. Those restrictions were expanded that June with bans on multiple categories of foreign workers and immigration visas, which were extended through March 2021 but reversed by the Biden administration that February.
 Also in June 2020, then-Education Secretary Betsy DeVos issued an emergency rule barring pandemic relief funds from going to foreign and undocumented students, including Dreamers.
 And two days after July 4 of that year, Immigration and Customs Enforcement released new regulations stating that foreign students must leave the country if their college was operating entirely online come that fall.

 American Oversight has been investigating the rationale and implementation of a number of these harsh restrictions, from the expulsion of asylum-seekers to the deportations that helped spread the virus in other countries.
-We’re also looking into any civil rights complaints filed regarding migrant expulsions under Title 42, as well as the Biden administration’s continuation of the policy.
+We’re also looking into any civil rights complaints filed regarding migrant expulsions under Title 42, as well as the Biden administration’s continuation of the policy after Trump left office.
+The Biden administration formally ended the program on May 11, 2023.